consbio/seedlot-selection-tool/docs/setup/add-data.rst

 Adding Data
 ===========

-The Seedlot Seletion Tool depends on three types of data: climate data, as NetCDF files; region boundary data, as shapefiles; and seed zone data, also as shapefiles.
+The Seedlot Selection Tool depends on three types of data: climate data, as NetCDF files; region boundary data, as shapefiles; and seed zone data, also as shapefiles.

 Climate Data